cortex-current/Ecommerce_trends/README.md

 <p align="center">
 <img src="https://github.com/mkadwani/SQLproject/blob/screenshots/7.PNG" width=40% height=40%>

-### 2. How are the customers distributed across all the states?
+### 2. Distribution of customers across all the states
 The most number (40,302) of customers are located in SP, then RJ, then MG, and so on with the least number in RR.
 ```sql
 SELECT customer_state as states,